-1031 Exchange Land – Legally Deferring Taxes
+1031 Exchange Property: Legally Defer Taxes

-What is a 1031 Exchange for Land?
+What is a 1031 exchange for land?

-In concrete terms, imagine that you sell a piece of land for $300,000 with $150,000 in capital gains.
-Normally, you would pay approximately $30,000 in taxes (20% federal).
-With a 1031 exchange, you reinvest the entire $300,000 in a new piece of land.
-The tax?
-Deferred until the next sale.
+Let’s look at a specific example.
+You sell a piece of land for $300,000 with a capital gain of $150,000.
+With a standard sale, you would pay about $30,000 in taxes (20% federal).
+With a 1031 exchange, you reinvest the full $300,000 in a new piece of land, and the tax is deferred until the next sale.

 The 3 Tax Benefits of a 1031 Exchange

-Essential Eligibility Rules
+Key Eligibility Rules

 The 2 Absolute Deadlines to Meet

-Deadline 1: Identify the new site (45 days)
+Identify the new site (45 days)

-Once your land has been sold, you have exactly 45 calendar days to identify the replacement land(s) in writing.
-This period includes weekends and public holidays.
-No extension is possible.
+Once your land is sold, you have 45 calendar days to identify the replacement parcel(s) in writing.
+This period includes weekends and holidays.
+No extensions are permitted.

-Deadline 2: Finalize purchase (180 days)
+Complete the purchase (180 days)

-The Qualified Intermediary: Your Essential Ally
+The Qualified Intermediary: Your Essential Partner

 Choose an experienced and reliable QI.
 Check that they are a member of the Federation of Exchange Accommodators, the leading professional body.
 Fees vary between $800 and $2,500 depending on complexity.

-1031 Exchange in Texas: Unique Opportunities
+1031 Exchange in Texas: Local Opportunities

 MUD and PUD: Impact on Your Investment